 - i.
 The list of courses enrolled during the year and the grade scored, - ii.
-The Grade Point Average(GPA) for the year and iii.
-The Cumulative Grade Point Average (CGPA) of all courses enrolled from first years onwards.
+The Grade Point Average(GPA) for the year and

-iv.
+- iii.
+The Cumulative Grade Point Average (CGPA) of all courses enrolled from first years onwards. - iv.
 The Cumulative Grade point Average (GPA) of all course enrolled from first year onwards.

-GPA is ratio of the sum of the products of the number of credits © of courses enrolled and the to the sum of the number of credits of all the courses in the year.
+GPA is ratio of the sum of the products of the number of credits © of courses enrolled and the Grade Points(GP) corresponding to the grades scored in those courses, taken for all the courses to the sum of the number of credits of all the courses in the year.